sulu/sulu-docs/reference/content-types/select.rst

         </params>
     </property>

-You can use symfony expression language to access values from a service.
+You can use symfony expression language to access values or set a default value from a service.

 .. note::